 Sugar- regular white sugar.
 This recipe is the perfect amount of sweet to my palette!

 There’s so little flour in the recipe that it’s easily substituted for gluten free options.
 Try cornstarch, or gluten free all purpose flour.
+It’s a very simple swap and it’ll taste the same!

 To give the cheesecake it’s signature rustic look, you need to layer a springform pan with parchment paper that is sort of ruffled and folded to give the cheesecake dimpled edges.

 It’s easy to do.
 You need to lightly butter your spring form pan, then cut two sheets of parchment paper out, enough that when you press the parchment paper into the pan, you’ll have at least 2 inches extended above the rim of the pan.
-You’ll press the first piece of paper into the pan, butter this paper lightly, then the second overlapping on top.
-You can see how I do this in the video under the nutritional info.

 This is because the cheesecake will rise quite a lot while baking (then fall), so you don’t want overflow.
 The parchment paper serves to catch the batter.

-Method for making San Sebastian:
+Method for making a La Vina cheesecake:

-First step, preheat the oven.
+- First step, preheat the oven.
 You want the oven very hot when you place the cheesecake in it, so you get the burnt top.

-Next, prepare your pan as described above.
+- Next, prepare your pan with parchment paper as described above.

-Next, you sift in the flour, and fold until combined.
+- Next, you sift in the flour, and fold until combined.
 Pour the batter in the pan and bake!

-After baking, let the cheesecake cool completely on the counter.
+- After baking, let the cheesecake cool completely on the counter.
 Traditionally, it’s eaten at room temperature, but I like to chill it after it’s come to room temperature for several hours, and eat it cold like a traditional cheesecake.

 How do you bake a San Sebastian cheesecake?

 As stated above, make sure that the oven is on a very high heat.
 Bake for 60-65 minutes.
 You’ll know the cheesecake is done when the top has burnt (it’s a dark brown, almost black in some places), and the edges have puffed up and set, but the center is still jiggly if you shake the pan.
+You’ll bake it on a rack slightly above the middle rack.

 If you over bake, you risk the eggs curdling and the cheesecake having a scrambled egg texture in some places.
 Under bake, and it might be too wet and unset in the center.